gasp-xyz/mangata-blog/blog/_posts/2021-12-17-nft-artists-join-the-mangata-solarpunk-exploration.markdown

 excerpt: "<p>We are doing a crowdsourced study that explores Solarpunk in the context of Dotsama.
 We invite all artists to join and create a piece that contributes the the universe.
 The best pieces will be selected for a shared collection and any proceeds will be forwarded to the artists.</p>"
 ---

-tl;dr - We are doing a crowdsourced study that explores Solarpunk in the context of Dotsama.
-We invite all artists to join and create a piece that contributes the the universe.
-The best pieces will be selected for a shared collection and any proceeds will be forwarded to the artists.

 *I couldn't believe my eyes when we flew over the Dotsama continent for the first time!*

 *It was nothing like the expensive and grey business districts of the overcrowded Nation of Ethereum.
 This was different... this was new!
 Innovators and Builders were moving to this new place to collaborate on new technologies, social networks, identity hubs, futarchies.
 Artists were creating remarkable pieces and metaverses.
 I knew it the moment I saw it: This is the future!*